zulip/zulip/templates/corporate/case-studies/semsee-case-study.md

 cherry-pick out the messages they need to read,” James says.

 Semsee invites customers to join the company Zulip chat as guests.
-“Our customers just see one stream with one or two topics, so it’s very easy for them,” James explains.
+“Our customers just see one channel with one or two topics, so it’s very easy for them,” James explains.
 On the flip side, when Semsee employees are invited to join customers’ Slack chats, they miss Zulip.
 “I don’t like going back to Slack now.
 It’s just not as efficient a way to organize communication,” says James.
 “A